myronschippers/todo-list-react-tutorial/README.md

 # Todo List, Front-End Application

-This application is going to be a todo list but it's gonna have some very specific requirements so that we can touch on several different features in React.
-We'll layout all of the requirements first so you know what you're getting into.
-Some of this I am going to walk you through step by step and other portion I will leave for you to complete on your own.
+This application is going to be a todo list but it's gonna have some very specific requirements that will change based on new feature requests that come in.
+As we add more features to our application the complexity will get greater and we'll add new technologies to support that need.
+Right now we are looking to create an application with a Header, Footer, and Daily Todo List.
+The concept is that this is a page the user can keep open on their device (computer, tablet, or phone) and check off items as they complete them.
+We don't really care about making the data persist at this time.

 **Application Requirements:**